Last updated

 • Right to Access: Request a copy of your personal data.

-• Right to Withdraw Consent: Withdraw from the Study at any time.
+• Right to Withdraw Consent: Withdraw consent at any time (where processing is based on consent).

 • Right to Erasure: Request data deletion where legally applicable.